Exact four-vector work distribution and covariant fluctuation theorems of work for a relativistic particle in an expanding piston: Joint Distribution of Four-Vector work in the relativistic piston model

 \subsection{Lorentz Covariant Work Distribution}

 In this relativistic case, the initial state satisfies Maxwell-J\"uttner distribution at the inverse temperature $\beta$ \cite{jut11}\\

-where $K_1$ is the modified Bessel function of the second kind, $(x',p')$ the initial position and momentum of the given particle observed from the cylinder-static frame.
+where $K_1$ is the modified Bessel function of the second kind, $(x',p')$ the initial position and momentum of the given particle observed from the cylinder frame, $L_i$ the initial length of the cylinder.
 This distribution is equivalent to the following distribution expressed in the position-rapidity space.\\